DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 With linearity in mind, the criterion by which we selected the optimal setting of $b$ was the Pearson correlation coefficient of the yield variable and the transformed fertilizer variables, which in this case is equal to the square root of the $R^2$ of an OLS model fit to the two variables.

 ## Grid Search and Final Linear Model
 Because we only had one variable to optimize, we exhaustively explored the parameter space with a grid search.
 From preliminary visualization, we judged that the likely order of magnitude of the optimal parameter value was between $10^{-3}$ and 1, and so we performed the grid search across $10^4$ equally spaced values from $10^{-3}$ to 1.
-The optimal parameter value that we obtained was $b = 0.0184$, resulting in a correlation coefficient of $r = 0.659$ (the code can be found in the appendix).
+The optimal parameter value that we obtained was $b = 0.0184$, resulting in a correlation coefficient of $r = 0.698$ (the code can be found in the appendix).

 We can see that after the transformation, a linear model fits the data quite well:

 ![Figure 5]({{ site.baseurl }}/assets/img/scatteryield2019.png)

-Under the fitted model, a one-percent increase in fertilizer saturation is associated with a 40 kg per hectare increase in yield.
+Under the fitted model, a one-percent increase in fertilizer saturation is associated with a 40 kg per hectare increase in yield and Adjusted $R^2 = 0.48$.
+This effect size is on the same order of magnitude of those observed in an experimental setting on the scale of single organisms.

 ## Gaussian Mixture Model